sunilcomposio/notion-to-github/Ministral-3-3B-Local-Setup-Guide.md

-Everyone’s talking about Ministral 3 3B, so I wanted to see what the hype is about. 🤨
+Everyone's talking about Ministral 3 3B, so I wanted to see what the hype is about. 🤨

 Let's test it properly.
-We’ll start with the fun part and run it directly in the browser using WebGPU, fully local.
+We'll start with the fun part and run it directly in the browser using WebGPU, fully local.

-Then we’ll switch to the practical setup and run a quantized version with Ollama, plug it into Open WebUI, and test real tool calling.
+Then we'll switch to the practical setup and run a quantized version with Ollama, plug it into Open WebUI, and test real tool calling.
 First with small local Python tools, then with remote MCP tools via Composio.

 We will cover a few specs and then move on to practical tests, so let's jump in.

 ---

-## What’s Covered?
+## What's Covered?

-In this hands-on guide, you’ll learn about the Ministral 3 3B model, how to run it locally, and how to get it to perform real tool calls using Open WebUI, first with local tools and then with remote MCP tools via Composio.
+In this hands-on guide, you'll learn about the Ministral 3 3B model, how to run it locally, and how to get it to perform real tool calls using Open WebUI, first with local tools and then with remote MCP tools via Composio.

 What you will learn: ✨